 Related pages are automatically marketed by Facebook to users who visit a particular page.
 Usually, Facebook page owners select the ‘related pages’ but if they are not available, Facebook will generate its own list.

 Next, we have ‘Suggested groups.’
 Facebook shows suggested groups in your home feed, depending on your preferences.

 These are some of the ways to market products organically on Facebook.
-And, those who are good at it, are earning thousands from their work.
+And, those who are good at it, earn considerably from their work.